 Signed the Reform Act of 1867

-In 1867, the queen endorsed the passage of a Reform Act which opened more voters to the electoral register.
-The act increased the voter population by a factor of two; it allowed men who worked in the cities to partake in elections.
+In 1867, the Queen endorsed the passage of a Reform Act which added more voters to the electoral register.
+The act increased the voter population by a factor of two; it enfranchised men who worked in the cities.
 Politically, she also helped to preserve the monarchy.

 Became Empress of India

 Queen Victoria was honored with an additional title, Empress of India.
-A civil war broke out in India which led to chaos between the British empires and the state.
+A civil war broke out in India which spiraled into pockets of deadly clashes across the colonies.
 Queen Victoria stayed neutral and condemned the civil wars.
 She decried the senseless loss of lives in India.
-The queen also signed acts with Benjamin Disraeli (then-British Prime Minister) which guaranteed religious freedom.
+The Queen also signed acts with Benjamin Disraeli (then-British Prime Minister) which guaranteed religious freedom across the empire.
 Due to her contribution towards a peaceful transfer of power in India, the British Parliament bestowed upon her the title, “Empress of India” in 1877.

 Expanded the British Empire

 The Victorian era saw an explosive expansion of the British Empire.
 She was quoted to have said that Britain didn’t seek to conquer other countries; it only did so when it was forced to.
 Also, her reign witnessed the Industrial Revolution as well as the proliferation scientific management discipline across Britain.
 Several breakthrough scientific discoveries/theories happened during her tenure.
 Trains and telegraphs were introduced during her time.
 The Queen even holds the slightly enviable honor of being the first monarch to ride in a train.